divisionbyz0rro/Infiniscryption/Spells/package/README.md

 ## Does this pack add any cards?

 It can, but it doesn't by default.
-If you want my example cards added to the card pool, go to the config file 'zorro.inscryption.infiniscryption.spells.cfg' and set 'AddCards' to true.
+If you want my example cards added to the card pool, go to the config file 'zorro.infiniscryption.sigils.cfg' and set 'AddCards' to true.

 This will add the following cards: